qoijjj/hardened-images/docs/POSTINSTALL-README.md

 ```
 ujust set-kargs-hardening
 ```
-This command applies a fixed set of hardened boot parameters, and asks you whether or not the following kargs should *also* be set along with those (all of which are detailed in the link above):
+This command applies a fixed set of hardened boot parameters, and asks you whether or not the following kargs should *also* be set along with those (all of which are documented in the link above):

 ### 32-bit support
 If you answer `N`, or press enter without any input, support for 32-bit programs will be disabled on the next boot.
 If you run exclusively modern software, chances are likely you don't need this, so it's safe to disable for additional attack surface reduction.